VaclavPilat/RFPS_ICONS/README.md

     - **B** as background color.
 - The purspose of that is make the variable names as short as possible and avoid using any unnecessarily long `self.*` calls.
 - Each Canvas method used for drawing accepts the same kwargs as its Pillow variant but with custom default values defined in the `defaultSettings` decorator.
+- You can also load (scaled down versions of) canvases from other draw functions.

 The following is a code sample of one of the draw functions.
 Running this code will create and save the image (if it doesn't exist already).